Dr Paul Michel Taillon

 Areas of expertise

-- Late nineteenth and early twentieth century United States History.
+- Late nineteenth and early twentieth century United States social, cultural, and political history

 Selected publications and creative works (Research Outputs)